rahidmondal/rahidmondal/README.md

 ## 🚀 What I'm Exploring:

-- 💻 Passionate about coding and building cool projects
+- 💻 Passionate about software development and experimenting with project ideas
 - 📚 Learning and growing
 - 🌍 Fascinated by different cultures and languages